 Eat all the food (see below for some food recommendations).

-I feel like I could go on and on with things to do, but this post is getting long and I still have food recommendations and elephant talk, so I’ll just say click here for a comprehensive list of things to do!
+I feel like I could go on and on with things to do, but this post is getting long and I still have food recommendations, so I’ll just say click here for a comprehensive list of things to do!